jamesplease/core-hooks/README.md

 const prevState = usePrevious(state);
 ```

-> Note: if you want to detect _when_ a value changes, then you may wish to use
+> Note: if you wish to detect _when_ a value changes, then you may want to consider
 > [useOnChange](#use-on-change) instead.

 ### `useIsMounted()`